ahmdshahal/AR_FGA/README.md

 -------------------------------------------------
 You can download the application and install it on Android by accessing the "Application Build" folder.
-For the markers, please access the "Image Targets (Marker)" folder. or
+For the markers, please access the "Image Targets (Marker)" folder.
+Or
-You can download it from my itch.io on https://ahmdshahal.itch.io/ar-pengenalan-hewan-ternak
+you can download it from my itch.io on https://ahmdshahal.itch.io/ar-pengenalan-hewan-ternak
 -------------------------------------------------